Marda33/SkeuoCord/README.md

 ![screenshot](https://raw.githubusercontent.com/Marda33/SkeuoCord/master/Preview%20(Light%20Theme).png)

-*SkeuoCord requires English to be the selected language for button icon theming.
-If button icons aren't themed for you, change your client language to English.*
+*SkeuoCord requires English (US/UK) to be the selected language for button icon theming, due to the way they're specified in Discord.*
+*If your client is set to another language, the color of the regular icons will be changed and dropshadow filters will be applied to them instead.*

 *If you don't want to use SkeuoCord's brand color replacement, use SkeuoCord_NoBrandReplace.theme.css from SkeuoCord's GitHub repo.*